MrJacob252/FSI_bullet_balistics/README.md

 # FSI_bullet_balistics

 Project for Dynamic Simulations class to simulate bullet trajectory

+# Running the project

+Because of the requirements to not submit any binaries I did not include any here.
+To run the final project do this:

+- Download [Godot](https://godotengine.org/) from official website (version 4.2 or higher)
+- Load project.godot in the project folder
+- In a right hand corner press the "Play project" button or F5
+  - Project should be settup to run from main menu scene but if that's not the case press Ctrl + Shift + F5 and select main_menu.tscn
+  - To stop running the project when mouse is captured use F8 (or Alt + Tab and press the stop button in Editor)

 # Controls

 - ### Aiming and Shooting
   - Mouse movement to aim
   - **LMB**: Fire projectile